Flaandan/CSC423_ReactBackend/server/README.md

 ```
 > When changing PGUSER, PGPASSWORD, PGDATABASE, or PGHOST, make sure to update these values in `scripts/init_db.sh` to reflect the changes

-Run the `init_db.sh` script to initialize a PostgreSQL database via Docker and optionally seed test users
+Run the `init_db.sh` script to initialize a PostgreSQL database via Docker and optionally seed test data

 ```bash
 ./scripts/init_db.sh